spacetelescope/jwst/docs/jwst/cube_build/main.rst

 The JWST pipeline includes two methods for building IFU data cubes: the 3D drizzle approach (default), and an alternative based on an exponential modified-Shepard method (EMSM) weighting function.
 The core principle of both algorithms is to resample the 2-D detector data into a 3D rectified data cube while conserving flux.
-The differences in the the techniques are how the detector pixels are weighting in the final 3D data cube.
+The differences in the the techniques are how the detector pixels are weighted in the final 3D data cube.

 3-D drizzling